ffuf/ffuf/README.md

 - master
   - New
     - Added a new flag to select a multi wordlist operation mode: `--mode`, possible values: `clusterbomb` and `pitchfork`.
+    - Added a new output file format eJSON, for always base64 encoding the input data.
   - Changed
     - Fixed a bug in the default multi wordlist mode
+    - Fixed JSON output regression, where all the input data was always encoded in base64

 - v0.11